dortania/OpenCore-Install-Guide/clover-conversion/README.md

 And on your initial boot of OpenCore, select `Reset NVRAM` boot option.
 This will wipe everything and reboot the system when finished.

+* Note: Thinkpad laptops are known to be semi-bricked after an NVRAM reset in OpenCore, we recommend resetting NVRAM by updating the BIOS on these machines.

 ## Optional: Avoiding SMBIOS injection into other OSes

 By default OpenCore will inject SMBIOS data into all OSes, the reason for this is 2 parts: